Yuvrajsinh05/notes/oops.md

 ## Q28 What are the differences between Polymorphism and Inheritance in C++?

-a.
-Inheritance represents the parent-child relationship between two classes.
+- Inheritance represents the parent-child relationship between two classes.
 Polymorphism takes advantage of this relationship to make the program more dynamic.
-b.
-Inheritance facilitates code reusability in child classes by inheriting behavior from the parent class, while polymorphism enables child classes to redefine already defined behavior inside the parent class.
+- Inheritance facilitates code reusability in child classes by inheriting behavior from the parent class, while polymorphism enables child classes to redefine already defined behavior inside the parent class.
 Without polymorphism, a child class can’t execute its own behavior.